artsy/artsy.github.io/Post-Templates/YYYY-MM-DD-epic-post.markdown

 The Call to Adventure is the event that precipitated the story you're writing about.
 Your call to adventure might be a bug report or a feature request.
 Heroes usually don't accept a call to adventure – at first.
 They resist but eventually come to realize that they must go on the adventure.
 Only spend a few paragraphs here.

-Example: Obi-Wan Kanobi asks Luke to become a Jedi, like his father.
-Luke turns him down at first, but after his farm is destroyed, he joins Obi-Wan and begins his training.
+Example: Obi-Wan Kanobi asks Luke to become a Jedi.
+Luke turns Obi-Wan down at first, but after his farm is destroyed, he joins the knight to begin his training.
 -->

 <!--